RamenMode/NeuralNetworksSalesWithEconomicIndicators/README.md

 # NeuralNetworksSalesWithEconomicIndicators

-IosevichTesting.ipynb contains the final product for the neural network
+Iosevich_Testing.ipynb contains the final product for the neural network